How to Choose and Care for Leather Furniture

 In addition to a rainbow of colors such as Tan, Black, Chocolat, Charcoal, Oxblood, Blue, Gray, and beyond, we at Article also have distinct leather categories.
 Continue reading to discover which is best for your unique needs and style.

-Charme is the classic popular kid.
+Our full-aniline leather is the classic popular kid.
 Loved by many, often misunderstood.
 In this case, it’s the changes in color that seems to baffle people.
 It’s a full-grain, full-aniline leather which — as you now know — means it’s highly variable in tone, texture, and natural markings.
 Because it’s the most natural option available, no two pieces will be the same.

 Bonus: over time you’ll be rewarded with a beautiful patina.
-A charmed life indeed.

 Grand, it is.
 Canyon is a full grain, full-aniline leather that’ll have you swooning over it’s buttery soft feel.
 You’ll get beauty and comfort in one thanks to the natural grain and resulting patina.